A place of charm, memory and sea

 Faced with Sword Beach, in the footsteps of the liberators

-Located in front of the sea , Villa Andry is the ideal address for those who wish to explore the landing beaches .
+Located facing the sea, Villa Andry is the ideal address for those wishing to explore the D-Day landing beaches.

-- A few steps from Sword Beach , where the first French people landed on June 6, 1944.
+- A short walk from Sword Beach, where the first French landed on June 6, 1944.

-- 5 minutes from the ferry connecting Portthmooth in England
+- 5 minutes from the ferry to Porthmooth, England

-- 20 minutes from British Normandy Memorial from Ver-sur-Mer
+- 20 minutes from the British Normandy Memorial in Ver-sur-Mer

-- 20 minutes from Caen and the Pegasus bridge , emblematic sites of D-Day.
+- 20 minutes from Caen and Pegasus Bridge, iconic D-Day sites.

-- Close to the Museums of the Landing, the Caen Memorial and the essential places of memory.
+- Close to the D-Day museums, the Caen Memorial and other essential memorial sites.

 Comfort, charm and memory

-- An authentic hotel : with its historic architecture and renovated rooms, the Villa Andry combines charm of yesteryear and modern comfort .
+- An authentic hotel : with its historic architecture and renovated rooms, the Villa Andry combines old-world charm and modern comfort.

-- A peaceful setting : facing the sea and a flowery garden in the city center, enjoy a serene atmosphere after a day of discovery.
+- A peaceful setting : facing the sea and a flower garden in the city centre, enjoy a serene atmosphere after a day of discovery.

-- A warm welcome : Mélinda and Julien, who speak perfectly English, are there to share with you the secrets and anecdotes of Villa Andry and the region.
+- A warm welcome : Melinda and Julien, who speak perfect English, are there to share with you the secrets and anecdotes of Villa Andry and the region.

 Prepare your trip now ...